Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Results and Discussions

 \textbf{Impact of monotonicity constraint}.
 Although the alignment score of the w/o MC variant is close to that of H-CDE (Tab.~\ref{tab:alignment_scores}), its embedding space in Fig.~\ref{fig:bridge_latent} differs substantially.
 Without the monotonicity constraint, the magnitude of the latent states no longer predominantly increases with the degradation state.
 Furthermore, PC1 no longer aligns with the primary degradation trend, which instead appears along PC2, indicating that the embedding space is still dominated by operational variations.
 Moreover, the embeddings for training and test units differ more noticeably, indicating reduced generalization.
 This is also reflected in Tab.~\ref{tab:nfe}, where w/o MC requires significantly more function evaluations (NFE), particularly for OOD data (about 58\% higher), thereby increasing computational cost.
 Overall, the monotonicity constraint yields more interpretable degradation representations and acts as a valuable regularizer, guiding optimization toward stable solutions with lower NFE and physically consistent degradation dynamics.

 \textbf{Impact of path transformation}.
 Removing the path transformation (w/o PT) has a greater impact on the alignment score than removing the monotonicity constraint, particularly for the OOD subset (Tab.~\ref{tab:alignment_scores}).
 In Fig.~\ref{fig:bridge_latent}, the overall embedding structure of w/o PT is similar to that of H-CDE, with PC1 capturing most of the degradation variance.
-However, the shape suggests some unexplained variance from a third dimension, and the OOD embeddings differ more noticeably, which is consistent with the lower score in Tab.~\ref{tab:alignment_scores}.
-In terms of computational cost, the w/o PT variant requires more NFEs than H-CDE for both ID and OOD cases.
-The path transformation maps raw operational states to latent factors driving slow degradation, thereby isolating degradation drivers from irrelevant operational variations.
-Without it, solving the slow CDE becomes more difficult and the model generalizes less effectively.
-To illustrate this isolation effect, Fig.~\ref{fig:bridge_trans} shows the raw input path for a sample (temperature, load, and displacement) alongside the learned transformed path.
-The transformation originally produces 10 latent dimensions; here, only the primary component after PCA is shown.
-Notably, this primary transformed path does not track variations in load or temperature but more closely resembles the displacement signal, with narrower peak regions.
-This behavior is consistent with the physical degradation process, where degradation accumulates when displacement exceeds a threshold, indicating that the PT module effectively extracts displacement-related information as the key degradation driver.
-By isolating the most relevant driver, the path transformation likely contributes to improved generalization of H-CDE across operating and environmental conditions.
+However, the shape suggests some unexplained variance from a third dimension, and the OOD embeddings differ more noticeably, which is consistent with the lower score in Tab.~\ref{tab:alignment_scores}. \revtext{The path transformation is a learnable temporal mapping that converts raw exogenous inputs and sensor measurements into a multivariate latent path, designed to extract slow, degradation-relevant temporal structure.
+It is learned end-to-end from data and optimized for downstream degradation inference without requiring prior knowledge of or imposing an explicit physics-based degradation model.} To illustrate \revtext{its} effect, Fig.~\ref{fig:bridge_trans} shows the raw input path for a sample (temperature, load, and displacement) alongside the learned transformed path.
+The transformation originally produces a 10-dimension\revtext{al latent degradation representation}.
+Here, only its first principal component after performing PCA is \revtext{plotted for better visualization}.
+Notably, this primary transformed path does not track variations in \revtext{exogenous inputs such as} load or temperature but more closely resembles the displacement signal, with narrower peak regions. \revtext{While the transformed path should not be interpreted as an explicit physical degradation drivers such as stress or cyclic loading, its temporal structure reflects degradation-relevant behavior present in the inputs.
+In this example, the emphasis on displacement-related temporal regions is qualitatively consistent with the simulated bridge degradation process, in which damage accumulates primarily when displacement exceeds a certain range.
+Accordingly, the transformed path exhibits low values during periods of small displacement, capturing when degradation progression is inactive rather than explicitly modeling physical quantities such as stress.} \revtext{By extracting degradation-relevant features evolving on a slower time scale, rather than operating directly on raw inputs dominated by fast operating dynamics, the path transformation also improves numerical efficiency.
+As shown in Tab.~\ref{tab:nfe}, H-CDE with path transformation requires fewer} NFEs than the w/o PT variant in the OOD \revtext{setting, indicating improved numerical conditioning and generalization.
+For the ID setting, the difference in NFEs is small as the raw displacement signal already aligns well with the dominant degradation driver.}